Bree Van de Kamp: Season 4

 Bree and Orson struggle to make people think she is pregnant but is dismayed by people wanting to feel the baby move.
 Phyllis discovers Bree's pregnancy hoax and tries convincing Danielle to raise the child herself.
 Bree and Orson, however, persuade Danielle to give them the baby by offering to send her to college and buy her a convertible.
 Danielle has a baby boy and gives him to Bree — who names him Benjamin Tyson Hodge (surname later changed to Katz) — and agrees that Bree and Orson will raise him.

 Bree develops a rivalry with new neighbor, Katherine Mayfair (Dana Delany).
-Bree and Katherine are very similar, leading to a series of feuds before eventually becoming friends and go into business together, catering dinner parties.
+Bree and Katherine are very similar, leading to a series of feuds before eventually becoming friends and going into business together, catering dinner parties.

-After a tornado damages Bree's house, she, Orson and Benjamin stay with Susan.
+After a tornado damages Bree's house, she, Orson, and Benjamin stay with Susan and Mike Delfino.
 During this time, Orson begins sleepwalking, twice being caught naked by Susan.
 Things come to a head when Julie catches him confessing to running over Mike.
 While Mike and Susan are willing to forgive Orson for his crime, Bree is horrified and kicks him out.
 During their separation, Edie Britt comes onto Orson, leading to a feud between her and Bree.
 Edie discovers Benjamin is Bree's grandson and attempts to blackmail her.
 Bree, however, tells the other housewives the truth, so they all snub Edie.

 In the season finale, Katherine saves Bree's life by telling her ex-husband, Wayne Davis (Gary Cole), her secrets.
-When Katherine kills Wayne, Bree and the other housewives tell the police that Katherine was terrified of a stalker so she doesn't go to prison.
+When Katherine kills Wayne, Bree and the other housewives tell the police that Katherine was terrified of a stalker so that she doesn't go to prison.

 When the events of the series shift ahead by five years in the fourth-season finale, it is revealed that Bree is now a famous cookbook author, and Andrew works with her as her assistant.
 Bree and Orson have evidently worked out their problems and are still together.